supremeimposter/My-Vault/DiscreteMathematics/Set-Theory/Special Types of Relations on a Set.md

 ----

 # Equivalence Relation

+> [!lecture] Lecture - 27

 - A relation $R$ is equivalent iff $R$ is reflexive, symmetric and transitive.

 > [!remember] Equivalent Relation iff it satisfies RST.
+> Equivalence relation is important in every subject.